commandlayer/agent-cards/COMPLIANCE .md

 The canonical definitions and enforcement rules are specified in:
 - `SPEC.md` (Agent-Cards)

 SPEC.md is authoritative for identity + invocation TXT binding.
+Where any conflict occurs between this document and SPEC.md, **SPEC.md prevails**.

 ---